-- The Creed: Christians need to know the true God: Father, Son, and Holy Spirit, who is both author and the primary subject of the biblical story.
+- The Creed: Christians need to know the true God: Father, Son, and Holy Spirit, who is both author and primary subject of the biblical story.

 - The Lord’s Prayer: Christians must live in repentance, which involves putting off rebellious wills and learning to pray sincerely that God’s will be done.

 - The Ten Commandments: Christians are to love God above all else, and understand that our love for God is worked out in tangible ways in relation to family, friends, and neighbors.

 This basic catechetical framework has served the church well from the very beginning, and it will no doubt continue to do so.
 Because we are all made in God’s image and have restless hearts apart from our creator, churches will always find people eager to hear the gospel and embrace it as very good news.
 This ancient form of discipleship invites new believers to step out of themselves and see with fresh eyes as the biblical story transforms their view of the world and of themselves within it.
 It invites converts to know God personally as Father, Lord and savior, and ever-present comforter.
 It guides repentance and true conversion and teaches believers to align their own wills with God’s will in prayer.
 Catechesis, if it is practiced well, is ordered to the formation of new Christians in faith, hope, and especially in love.
 Catechesis is merely a word describing the ancient process of handing over the true faith to new believers.
 However, as C.S.
 Lewis often reminds us, there is value in keeping these ancient ideas alive and well.26